msobrinoestevez/udend-dwh-project/README.md

 To create the database tables and run the ETL pipeline, you must run the following two files in the order that they are listed below

+Setup a redshift cluster on AWS and insert the connection details in `dwh.cfg`

 To create tables:
 ```bash
 python3 create_tables.py